Shrine Mont: History

-A short distance from Shrine Mont are seven springs where discovered relics indicate an Indian settlement was once located.
-The spring waters were said to have healing powers and visitors started to come to the area in the mid 1800s.
+A short distance from Shrine Mont are seven springs where discovered relics indicate a Native American settlement was once located.
+The spring waters were said to have healing powers and visitors started to come to the area in the mid-1800s.
 Several hotels were built including the Orkney Springs Hotel which was started in the 1850s.
 In the late 1800s, Episcopal church services were held in the hotel, often by the Sixth Bishop of Virginia, Robert Atkinson Gibson.
 In 1902, the Bishop purchased a cottage called Tanglewood for his summer residence and soon decided to establish year-round worship at Orkney Springs.
 Bishop Gibson died in 1919 and shortly after his death the Shrine of the Transfiguration was built on part of what had been his land and next to it, the Shelter Chapel.
 Eventually Tanglewood, with all its buildings, became the heart of Shrine Mont.

 The Shrine was built by his son-in-law, the Rev. Edmund Lee Woodward.
 He and his wife purchased land at Orkney Springs and spent their vacations there each year.
 He cut down 100 trees to clear the area and built a log cabin (named Gibson Cottage), which was finished in 1928 when they took up permanent residence.

 The Shrine was built from 1924 to 1925 in the space of a natural amphitheater.
 It includes a bell tower, a sacristy, a shrine crossing, choir and clergy stalls, a pulpit, a font and a lectern.
 At the consecration in 1925, a Deed of Donation was presented by the Woodwards which conveyed the land on which the cabin and shrine were built to the Diocese of Virginia.
 Henry St. George Tucker (bishop) then appointed Woodward rector of the shrine for life or until he resigned.

 In 1928, after Woodward took up permanent residence, he planned a retreat which could accommodate 120 guests.
 Bishop Tucker approved the plan provided that it was not included in the diocesan budget.
 Woodward would construct various buildings and a swimming pool.
 He also purchased houses and buildings built by others to create cottages, plus a refectory and kitchen.

 In 1929, more land was acquired from the Orkney Springs Hotel.

-After Dr Woodward’s death in 1948, the Diocese appointed Wilmer E. Moomaw as director manager and Rev. Francis Tyndall as temporary chaplain and director.
+After Dr Woodward's death in 1948, the Diocese appointed Wilmer E. Moomaw as director manager and Rev. Francis Tyndall as temporary chaplain and director.
 Later, Rev. Tucker became dean of the Cathedral Shrine of the Transfiguration and chaplain of Shrine Mont.

 In 1950, Moomaw was appointed Director of Shrine Mont with full responsibility for the operation and development of the property, and for the physical care and protection of the Shrine.
 Moomaw served as Director until 1988.
 During his tenure, he improved and renovated the entire property, adding new facilities and increasing the number of people attending, and thus broadening the scope of its operation.